top of page

 – carrying unspoken shame, sadness, or emotional wounds from the past

-– feeling the weight of intergenerational patterns or the pressure to be the "good" daughter/son
+– feeling the weight of intergenerational patterns or the pressure to be the “good child”

 – navigating the tension between family expectations, cultural values, and your own authentic needs